Sotatek-NamCan/MLOPs--airflow-bentoML/README-all.md

 - Import `PipelineDockerOperator` from `dags/data/dynamic.py` (or refactor it into a module) to keep container tasks consistent.
 - Always read `params` for runtime variability instead of hard-coding dataset/model settings.
-- Persist artifacts within the shared `/srv/pipeline` workspace if the output is needed by downstream tasks.
+- Persist artifacts by writing them to the shared S3 prefix (or another durable URI) so downstream tasks can consume them.
 - Leverage the CLI modules under `pipeline_worker/cli/` as single-responsibility entrypoints; when adding new steps (e.g., feature engineering, evaluation), create a dedicated CLI that can be invoked via the DockerOperator.

 When creating additional DAGs, keep the same environment variable keys so base infrastructure (`BASE_ENV`, `.env`) works without duplication.